 Rack Storage Requirements

-All rack storage 8 feet and higher requires a permit through the City of Poway Building Department prior to installation.
+All rack storage greater than 8 feet requires a permit through the City of Poway Building Department prior to installation.
 This will insure proper design methods required for the minimum compliance of seismic anchoring, structural design, and load bearing capabilities, as well as proper aisle spacing and related exiting requirements.

 Once rack storage reaches 12 feet in height, an annual permit from the Fire Department is required to maintain high-piled combustible storage.
 Special attention is given to the commodity (what is being stored), the density of the fire sprinkler system, shelving, aisles, and longitudinal and transverse flue spaces.